Rakshit-Sharma-001/Power-BI-Data-Professionals-Survey-Dashboard/README.md

 This repository contains the files for a Power BI dashboard project based on the Data Professionals Survey.
 The project aims to analyze and visualize the survey data using Power BI.

 ## Project Overview
-The Power BI Dashboard Project for Data Professionals is the final project of the Power BI tutorial series.
-The project utilizes real data collected from a survey of data professionals.
+The Power BI Dashboard Project for Data Professionals utilizes real data collected from a survey of data professionals.
 It involves data cleaning, transformation, and visualization using Power BI.

 ## Files Included
 - `Survey Data.xlsx`: The original Excel file containing the survey data.